What These 6 Nonprofits Are Doing Right On Their Donation Pages

 Design Museum Foundation wants to educate the world about design.
 They also want to make it easy for their members to support them in this quest.

-As you can see here, they give several options when it comes to choosing which type of annual membership the donor wants.
+As you can see on Design Museum Foundation’s website, they give several options when it comes to choosing which type of annual membership the donor wants.
 They’ve also created custom cart pages for those membership options.

 For example, if you choose the Director’s Circle Bronze Membership, you’ll be taken to a page that asks you to select the level at which you want to contribute.
 Clicking that option takes you to a cart page that is already set up to process the donation.